-Using diagonal cutters or two sets of pliers, snap off 2-pin and 3-pin sections of male header, and solder them into locations J1 and CON2.
-You can also solder in wires directly or use your own connector for CON2, which supply logic power and a TTL-level serial input to the servo controller.
+Using diagonal cutters or two sets of pliers, snap off 2-pin and 3-pin sections of male header from the 10-pin strip, and solder them into locations J1 and CON2.
+You can also solder in wires directly or use your own connector for CON2, which supplies logic power and a TTL-level serial input to the servo controller.

-Snap off three 16-pin header sections to use as servo connectors.
-It is crucial to get these pins parallel and perpendicular to the PCB so that your servo connector can plug in.
+Snap off three 8-pin header sections from the 25pin strip to use as servo connectors.
+It is crucial to get these pins parallel and perpendicular to the PCB so that your servo connectors can plug in.
 If you have a servo or two available, you should plug them in while you solder the header pins to guarantee proper alignment of the pins.

 Solder in capacitor C1, which is a 100 microfarad electrolytic capacitor.
 The capacitor is polarized: the longer lead is positive, and the cylinder is marked with a stripe on the negative side.
-The hole closer to connector C3 is the positive hole.
+The hole closer to connector CON3 is the positive hole.